department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-claim-exam-miss">What should I do if I miss my VA claim exam?</button>
 <div id="VA-claim-exam-miss" class="usa-accordion-content">

-If you miss your claim exam, contact us right away to let us know why you didn’t make it so we can help you figure out what to do next.
+If you miss your claim exam, contact us right away to let us know why you didn't make it.
+We can help you figure out what to do next.

 If you have what we consider to be a good reason for missing your exam (called “good cause”), we’ll work with you to reschedule your exam.
 Examples of "good cause" reasons might be an illness or the death of someone in your immediate family.